Patient ResourcesUltrasound

 Tip 4: If you have repeat imaging, compare to previous ultrasounds

 Many patients will have repeat scans of the same area, especially if their doctor is tracking progression, healing, or other changing factors.
 It is common for ultrasound reports to compare differences with previous scans.
 For example, if you have ovarian cysts, the report will indicate if their size has changed since your last ultrasound.
-Comparing measurements and other fluctuating data helps to better understand your condition and track its progression.
+This means knowing how to read ultrasound measurements can be helpful in understanding how a condition may be progressing.
+Comparing measurements and other fluctuating data helps to better understand your condition and track any changes.

-How to read pregnancy ultrasound images: Understanding your baby’s ultrasound picture
+How to read pregnancy ultrasound reports: Understanding your baby’s ultrasound pictures

 Many parents and family members are excited to examine pregnancy ultrasound images and check the progress of the baby’s development.
 All the above tips still apply, but there are also a few additional things to look for in your fetal ultrasound image.